 Acting as the personal representative to an estate comes with a lot of responsibility, none the least of which is ensuring that all the proper paperwork is filled out and submitted to the proper authorities.
-While Wisconsin has essentially done away with the estate tax, executors still need to turn in tax returns on behalf of the deceased and ensure any outstanding taxes from the estate’s income are paid.
+Executors need to turn in tax returns on behalf of the deceased and ensure any outstanding taxes from the estate’s income are paid.

 According to the State of Wisconsin Department of Revenue, more than one-tax form is required for deceased taxpayers.
 Those forms include:

 - Fiduciary Income Tax Return(s)

 The estate’s representative must file a tax return using Form 1, 1A, 1NPR, or WI-Z, for a decedent from the beginning of the year to the date of death if the decedent had a filing requirement.
 Furthermore, the executor needs to file tax returns for any other years the deceased was responsible for but did not file the appropriate tax documents.